 When we think of jumping, we think of using our legs to do it.
 This is true in most mammals and lizards.
 However, salamanders (and some fish) have limbs that are underdeveloped for jumping (most have limbs that are relatively small and weak).
 Lungless salamanders (Plethodontidae) have a unique mechanism of jumping that does NOT use their legs for propulsion into the air.
 My interest is to understand how this mechanism works.
 During my undergraduate and masters research, I studied this mechanism.

 Plethodontid salamanders have been observed to jump using a unique mechanism in which they bend and unbend their torsos laterally with such force that they hurl themselves into the air.
 The salamander bends its body into a C-shape and then pushes that bend into the hips (think of a wave caused by moving a stretched out slinky from side to side).
 As the wave moves through the hips, they rotate; this rotation pulls on the ipsilateral (to the bend) hind limb, which is planted in front of the hip.
 Because the movement of the hip is away from the planted foot and the foot is anchored to the ground, the hip rotates towards the foot at such speed (17 body lengths a second!) that it catapults the salamander over the planted foot, achieving liftoff.

 -Filmed at 500Hz

 Some fish can actively modulate torso stiffness with their axial muscles… can salamanders?
 We work with a genus of Plethodontidae that live most of their life on the ground under rocks and debris.
-Some Plethdontidae live in trees, and thus have very different limb and tail structures…do these guys jump, and in the same way?
-We are currently exploring this with UC Santa Barbara.
+Some Plethdontidae live in trees, and thus have very different limb and tail structures…do these critters jump?
+In the same way?